Frol3z/OpenGL-Renderer/README.md

 # OpenGL Renderer

-Welcome to my OpenGL Renderer project!
-This is an ongoing collection of projects where I'm currently experimenting by creating, modifying and destroying stuff during my learning journey in graphics programming.
+This is a collection of various projects I've worked on when I begun learning about computer graphics and C++.
+The final result is a "goofy" renderer.
+I had absolutely no idea about game engine's architecture or any experience in this field at that time and I was just following my intuition.
+Therefore the result is kinda "goofy".
+But I still like it.

 ![image](https://github.com/Frol3z/OpenGL-Renderer/assets/56247530/9e4c529a-930c-42c8-b980-f42cb5ce806d)

-## Introduction
-I started my journey with zero knowledge about computer graphics and C++, although I did have prior experience with other programming languages and computer science.
-This repository is meant to be a place to collect different small projects where I explore and implement computer graphics techniques while simultaneously learning C++ and OpenGL.
-Feel free to take a look :)

-> Please note that these projects are not polished, the code might not be optimized, and design choices might not be optimal.
-Despite my efforts to keep everything organized and clean, they are primarily experimental, driven by trial and error, and subject to constant iteration.

-## Implemented Features
+## Features

 - Establishment of a basic OpenGL setup utilizing GLFW for efficient window management.
 - Rendering capability for fundamental geometric primitives such as points, lines, and triangles.